 This picture* was found in an old issue of "Bahnsport Aktuell" by Franco Oliani, and with some translation help from Bennie Ludolphy, we can shed some light on this particular motor.

 The machine is a 350 cc motor built by Austrian Martin Schneeweiss in which he used many Husqvarna parts for its construction.

 As you may be able to see, this bike was one of the first with a rubber band rear suspension and he used it for speedway, but mostly for longtrack racing.
 This bike is now on display in the Hockenheim museum.

 We were extremely delighted when Soren Kj r wrote to mention that he has seen the Workshop Pages, and upon seeing the name of Martin Schneeweiss, he recalled he had seen he had seen a picture him riding this very machine.

-chosen title, considering that the author Leif Hveem, nicknamed
+well chosen title, considering that the author Leif Hveem, nicknamed "Basse" was one of

 It is very rare indeed to obtain pictures of a machine being ridden by its maker, so this picture of Martin Schneweiss riding his lap of honour in Vienna is a most welcomed addition to the Workshop Pages.